wajahat049/useryze-assignment/README.md

 ### Version B Improvements over Version A

-1. **Layout**:Version B has a nice good looking display of product cards in a nice layout which persists the customers to stay at the website.
+1. **Layout**:  Version B has a nice good looking display of product cards in a nice layout which persists the customers to stay at the website.
 2. **Image**:  Version B image responds with mouse hover and has soft round corners which improves the UI.
 3. **Ratings**:  Version B represents product ratings which can gain customer trust and can result in increased conversion rate.
 4. **Discount Price**:  Version B and Version A prices are same but Version B allows more customer to consider buying customers using discounted price technique.
 5. **Prominent Button**:  Version B has a prominent large Add to Cart Button with nice color to attract more audiences.
 6. **Stock Information**:  Version B displays stock levels that can create urgency to buy among the customers.

 ### Trade-offs